weareferal/scrollxp/README.md

 # scrollxp
-A miscellaneous of scroll effects using some popular libraries.
+A miscellaneous of scroll effects using ScrollMagic.